VisruthSK/BigNum/README.md

 mean(structure(1:10, class = "test"))
 ```

 but I think this is harder to reason about.
 The idea of just giving a garden variety vector `1:10` a whole class without really defining what that class is, is strange to me.
-I find it hard sometimes to understand what things are.
+I find it hard sometimes to understand what S3 objects are and how they interact with methods.
 S7 makes it very clear what things are; I find this easier to reason about.
 This is something I noted firsthand when swapping to S7 in some Tidyverse packages.
 Even with well documented code, it can be hard to understand how things work.

 S7 may be formal, but it is also elegant–there are nice design patterns that can be implemented effortlessly.
 Take, for example, this implementation of some `Shape`s.